SofaPirate/PqLEDStrip/README.md

 ### Constructors

 #### `LEDStripWS281X()`
-No palette is set initially: values constrained between 0.0 and 1.0 will be mapped to grey colors.
+No palette is set initially.
+Default fallback is grayscale gradient.

 #### `LEDStripWS281X(const palette &p, TBlendType blend = LINEARBLEND)`
 Creates a strip and sets a palette.